0ri0nRo/0ri0nRo/README.md

 # 👋 Hi, I’m 0ri0nRo

-I’m a passionate computer science student with a keen interest in operating systems, database design, and programming.
+I am a computer scientist and cybersecurity student with a strong interest in operating systems, database design, and programming.
 I enjoy exploring new languages and technologies and sharing knowledge with the community.

 ## 📚 What I do